pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 I'd be remiss if I didn't mention the lightning talk sessions.
 During lightning talks, people throw their names into a literal bucket.
 If their name is selected, they are given 5 minutes (or less if the dice are rolled) to talk about a topic they love.
+Last year the talks featured a large stuffed dice that you would roll. the number that was rolled determined how much time you have to present and what distractions the moderators would apply to you. :laughing:

-At SciPy, there are often off-beat distractions from the moderators along the way, such as the infamous grab claw (see below).
+You see, at SciPy, there are often off-beat distractions from the moderators along the way, such as the infamous grab claw (see below).
 Yes, it is as ridiculously hilarious as it sounds.